swxth/DarkSentinel/README.md

               MAILJET_API_KEY=your_api_key
               TOR_PASSWORD=your_tor_password

+-> Do not commit .env to GitHub

 **Usage**

 Run the main script to start monitoring:

               python darksentinal.py

-Gist of what happens:
+**Gist of what happens:**

 1. Connects to Tor for anonymous requests.

 2. Monitors predefined dark web URLs.

-3. Scrapes content and analyzes it with NLP + AI vision.
+3. Scrapes content and performs :

+   a.
+NLP Analysis

+   b.
+Image / Video inspection

+   c.
+Sentiment classification

-4. Generates alerts for suspicious activities:
+5. Generates alerts for suspicious activities:

    a.
 Saves to SQLite database (dark_web_alerts.db).